Winter theme literacy activities

 - Prepare little books for the children to draw in, such as “Winter, winter what is winter?”

-- Copy the frame sentence "Winter is ____" on each page
+- Photocopy the frame sentence “Winter is ____” on each page

-- Add words and pictures to the writing center bulletin board for the children to copy.
+- Add words with pictures, to the writing center bulletin board for the children to copy.

 - As always, model the activity to the group first using a larger version of what you would like them to do.
 E.g. Winter is cold snow, winter is snowmen, winter is hot chocolate…

-- I found that many books use too many pronouns for young children to follow the story.
+- I found that many books use too many pronouns, making it difficult for young children to follow the story.
 It is easy to substitute nouns to make comprehension easier for them.
-For example in a story about a dog and its bone the text might read, "He took it over there".
-When reading the story out loud the first few times, I would substitute, "The dog took his bone over to the couch."
+For example in a story about a dog and its bone the text might read, “He took it over there”.
+When reading the story out loud the first few times, I would substitute, “The dog took his bone over to the couch.”